Bülent Uzun

-Bülent Uzun (born 21 November 1990) is a Turkish professional professional footballer who plays as a left-back for TFF First League club Eyüpspor.
+Bülent Uzun (born 21 November 1990) is a Turkish professional footballer who plays as a left-back for TFF First League club Sakaryaspor.
 He is not to be confused with Turkish football referee Bülent Uzun.

 Career

 Uzun played between 2003 and 2008 as a part of Beşiktaş PAF, the youth section of Beşiktaş, until he was promoted to senior team by head coach Jean Tigana.
 Uzun made his Süper Lig debut at match-week 19 of 2007–08 season up against Kasımpaşa, as a subbed in player in loss time, on 19 January 2008.
 In the following weeks, he rather stayed in the bench.